bnb-chain/bnb-chain.github.io/docs/BC-FAQs.md

 Simply allowing trading between two assets seems easy enough, however it is expensive for not only the network but also its users in long term (and liquidity costs can be much larger).
-In order to efficiently use the network, Binance Chain only list assets against BNB and other widely accepted market quote assets.
+In order to efficiently use the network, Beacon Chain  only list assets against BNB and other widely accepted market quote assets.

 After an asset is issued, which costs a small fee, anyone can "propose" to all validators to list it against particular quote assets.